PermutaTriangle/Tilings/README.rst

 Python interpreter that usually runs `TileScope` 5x - 7x faster, at the cost of higher memory usage (sometimes as high as 2x).
-This extra memory usage is largely caused by PyPy's approach to incremental garbage collection, and as a result can be partially mitigating by setting the environmental variables `described here <https://doc.pypy.org/en/latest/gc_info.html#environment-variables>`__.
+This extra memory usage is largely caused by PyPy's approach to incremental garbage collection, and as a result can be partially mitigated by setting the environmental variables `described here <https://doc.pypy.org/en/latest/gc_info.html#environment-variables>`__.
 For example, the configuration